anttiviljami/wp-post-acl/readme.md

 A simple way to control who can edit WordPress posts or pages.

+Adds an Edit Permissions metabox to the post edit page, where you can select which users can edit the post.

 Only applies to users of role *editor*.

 ## Screenshots